 Collective learnings keep us growing.

 The agile Drupal retrospective is a time when everyone in our development team can come together to express themselves freely, to share and to learn.
 The co-author of the book Agile Retrospectives: Making Good Teams Great, has said:

 Individually, each team member concentrates on what needs to be done in future iterations from their perspective.
 Collectively, we determine how to repeat and optimize successes and eliminate missteps.

 Here retrospective Drupal development isn’t about assigning blame or cheap talk.
 In fact, our retrospectives begin by reading out the Retrospective Prime Directive, that usually goes like this: “Regardless of what we discover, we understand that everyone did the best job they could, given what they knew at the time, their skills and abilities, the resources available, and the situation at hand.”

-Is it time to grow your team faster?
 See how we do Drupal differently.

 The goal is always productive, not regressive.
 Taking collective ownership of the work we offer our partners is important.
 And since we own this as a team, we reflect on it together.
 This keeps us straightforward but away from scapegoating.

 Why is our Customer Happiness index so high?